bbids/todo-CLI/documentation.md

         tasks: []
     }

+# .config_data.json
+It is automatically created in the '/home/usr/' folder.
+It contains the locations of all the todo files, which it the script checks if they still exist everytime the config command is ran.
+More importantly it includes the current todo file.
+This allows a user to work with a specific todo file no matter where on the system the CLI is currently at.

+## Commands

-# .config.json
+# config
-Right now it is created at the current working directory.

-To be accessable also via config command in the future.
+Opens the config file using nano.

-# Create
+# create
-- automatically sets the current To-Do in config file to the new To-Do
+Automatically sets the current todo todo in config file to the new todo file.

-# Reset
+# reset_ids
-- resets the ids of all the task
+Resets the ids of all the task